algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecification.md

 This project was requested by [ALGOSUP](https://algosup.com), a French computer science school, in partnership with [CORIS Innovation](https://www.corisinnovation.com/), a French consulting firm.

-This project aims to complete and optimize the existing software given by CORIS Innovation.
+This project aims to complete and optimize the existing software given by CORIS Innovation[^1].

 <details>
 <summary>Table of Contents</summary>